Study in Finland

 Universities of Applied Sciences (UAS) offer professionally oriented higher education and have strong ties with working life and regional development.
 Most of the bachelor’s degree programmes taught in English are offered by Universities of Applied Sciences.

-To find out about student exchange opportunities in Finland please contact your university’s study abroad office.
-If you have already been accepted into an exchange program we have a written a student exchange guide with everything you need know such as preparing for the weather, student accommodation and even the importance of sauna.
+The Embassy has a written a student exchange guide for students already accepted into an exchange program in Finland.
+The guide details everything you need know such as preparing for the weather, student accommodation, and even the importance of sauna.
 Please note, Australian nationals will require a residence permit if your study period in Finland is longer than 90 days.
+To apply for student exchange opportunities in Finland please contact your university’s study abroad office.

 Bachelor, Master & Doctoral Programmes